 Okay, now it’s time for the outreach – the “cold” messaging of someone you think may be a good fit for your network.
 Bear in mind that the initial outreach (first message and ensuing interaction) will give you a much clearer idea whether or not the prospect is a suitable candidate for your network.

 Also, be mindful of the fact that you will have to drive the initial outreach.
-The candidate you are interacting with doesn’t know who you are (and doesn’t care) so you have to demonstrate that you are someone who is genuinely interested in them and is worth talking to at least.
+The person you are interacting with doesn’t know who you are (and doesn’t care) so you have to demonstrate that you are someone who is genuinely interested in them and what they do, and that you’re worth talking to.

-I will use my process for online outreach as an example, although I highly advise you to adapt it to your own style and strengths.
+I will use my own process for online outreach as an example.
+Feel free to use it but I would advise you to adapt it to your own style and strengths.

-I will open both platforms and start with LinkedIn.
-I look for potential prospects by searching for keywords I have identified in my network plan.
+I start with LinkedIn.
+I look for potential prospects by searching for keywords I have identified in my Network Plan.
 I also look at suggested connections on the network page.

 Once I have identified someone that I think may be a good prospect, I take a look at their LinkedIn profile to inspect their description, education, experience, interests, and number of connections.
 This is so that I have a better idea about who they are.

 I then check their activity on LinkedIn especially posts and articles they have written.
+You don’t want to reach out to someone who hasn’t been on the platform for years.
 I will also look for links to their website and/or blog in their profile and take a quick look at it/them.

 Finally, I do a Google search of their name and take a look at any interesting links that come up.
 If there are a lot of results, I order them so that I only see the ones from the previous month or two.
 I don’t want to be using out-of-date information.

 I double-check that the information I find is actually related to the prospect.
 Many people have the same names (how many John Smiths are there?) so it’s always a good idea to make sure you are not attributing the wrong information to your prospect.
 If in doubt, I disregard it.